and select Option 2

 This link contains the Required Textbooks for the Transitions 296 course!!!

-Textbooks may be purchased by contacting the Cumberland Bookstore at 301-784-5348301-784-5348 or firstname.lastname@example.org ISBN numbers are also included if you prefer to order books online from a resource such as Amazon or Barnes and Noble - however, you should check about financial aid covering purchases from sources other than the college bookstore.
+Textbooks may be purchased by contacting the Cumberland Bookstore at 301-784-5348301-784-5348 or email@example.com.
+Please see additional information at the end of this document and link to Clinical Nursing Course Documents, including Booklist.
+Then please see the offer from the Textbook Publishers: Lippincott and F.A.
+Davis.
+You should check about financial aid covering purchases from sources other than from the college bookstore.

 Text Book RESOURCE Codes: Resources that accompany the textbookIn a NEW textbook the code is included in the front of the book.
 For a used book, you would need to contact the publisher to purchase a new access code to the resources if one is not included in the purchase.